Nostalgia-3/gamble-os/README.md

 # GambleOS

-GambleOS is an i386 kernel meant for learning more about kernel development and low-level programming in C.
+GambleOS is an operating system built for Pentium III-era hardware, meant for learning more about kernel development and low-level programming in C.

 ## Building